-This is Yvonne Hawkins second season as the associate head coach alongside head coach Erik Johnson at Boston College.
+This is Yvonne Hawkins' third season as the associate head coach alongside head coach Erik Johnson at Boston College.

 The two have been a successful coaching combination from the time they began working together at Boston College in 2006 as assistants under former BC coach Cathy Inglese.

 Hawkins followed Johnson to the University of Denver and became his associate head coach in 2008.